Oregon Advocates for School Trust Lands

 Oregon Non-profits

 PTAs, school boards, individual schools, school districts, Oregon-based nonprofit organizations.
-Class C joins the coalition with organizational standing.
+Class C joins the coalition with an organizational voice.

 Class D